fredgibbs/fredgibbs.github.io/courses/etc/getting-started-with-text-mining.md

 ---

 # Getting Started with Text Mining
-This page presents a list of resources potentially useful for anyone is is relatively new to text mining, wants to see what's possible and what's not, and wants to do a bit of playing around with it.
+This page presents a list of resources potentially useful for anyone who is relatively new to text mining, wants to see what's possible, what's not, and wants to do a bit of playing around with it.
 This is not a comprehensive list of everything written about text mining.
 It is geared toward non-technical novices.
 Articles that deal with particular algorithms or complicated statistics concepts have been omitted to encourage sanity and experimental play.

 In general, it's grouped by what seem to be the most pervasive topics and themes relevant to text mining in general.

 ## Common Misconceptions That Probably Aren't Helping You
 - You need to have BIG DATA.
-- There is a best way to do text mining.
+- There is a single best way to do text mining.
 - Text mining is quantitative and the humanities are qualitative.
 - Text mining is necessarily technical and makes you grow a giant beard and wear oversized metal-rimmed glasses.
+- Data is data and if you just plug it into some tools, you'll learn cool things.
 - People should make better tools to make text mining easier.
-- Data is data and if you just plug it into some tools, you'll learn cool things.
 - All of the work preparing data is not what historians do.